Advice to Telstra Health customers and stakeholders on our response to COVID-19

 Continuity of services

-- As an organisation, we prepare for potential significant external events and have policies and practices to respond during periods such as this.
-We have been implementing these policies throughout the pandemic as situations have developed, for better or worse.
+As an organisation, we prepare for potential significant external events and have policies and practices to respond during periods such as this.
+We have been updating these policies throughout the pandemic as situations have developed, for better or worse.

 Caring for our people and the customers we serve

-- Where it is necessary to visit patients or clients, we will always confer with you first and work to the policies you have in place.
+Where it is necessary to visit patients or clients, we will always discuss this with you first and work to the policies you have in place.

-- For most of our staff, we have transitioned to working from home arrangements and this will continue to be the case until further notice.
+For most of our staff, we have transitioned to working from home arrangements and provide flexibility in line with relevant government restrictions.
 Our technology allows for this flexibility and we encourage virtual meetings as much as possible.

-- We also ask for an official request to be made to visit an office and for COVID-19 protocol and health guidelines to be followed when on site, especially if the purpose is for essential in-person events and meetings (within the permitted number of people according to government restrictions).
+We also ask for an official request to be made to visit an office and for COVID-19 protocol and health guidelines to be followed when on site, especially if the purpose is for essential in-person events and meetings (according to relevant government restrictions).

 Our ongoing support

-Telstra Health recognises the importance of the ongoing delivery of health and aged care during this unprecedented time, which is why we have introduced these measures – to provide you with the support you need and to minimise disruption.
+Telstra Health recognises the importance of the ongoing delivery of health and aged care during this time.
+These measures enable us to provide you with the support you need and to minimise disruption.
 We will regularly review our policies to ensure we are being as effective as possible, as well as communicate with you to provide updated advice.

 Please contact your Telstra Health lead, or reach out via this Contact Us page, with any questions or feedback.